-The Gumbel or EV1 distribution has been the prevailing model for rainfall extremes despite of the fact that it results in the highest possible risk for engineering structures, i.e. it yields the smallest possible design rainfall values in comparison to those of EV2 for any value of the shape parameter.
-The simplicity of the calculations of the EV1 distribution along with its geometrical elucidation through a linear probability plot may have contributed to its popularity in hydrologists and engineers.
+The Gumbel or EV1 distribution has been the prevailing model for rainfall extremes despite the fact that it results in the highest possible risk for engineering structures, i.e. it yields the smallest possible design rainfall values in comparison to those of EV2 for any value of the shape parameter.
+The simplicity of the calculations of the EV1 distribution, along with its geometrical elucidation through a linear probability plot, may have contributed to its popularity with hydrologists and engineers.
 There is also a theoretical justification, as EV1 is the asymptotic extreme value distribution for a wide range of parent distributions that are common in hydrology.

 However, the theoretical investigation of this study shows that the convergence of the exact distribution of maxima to the asymptote may be extremely slow, thus making the EV1 asymptotic distribution an inappropriate approximation of the exact distribution of maxima.
-Besides, the attraction of parent distributions to the EV1 asymptote relies on a stationarity assumption, i.e. the assumption that parameters of the parent distribution are constant in time, which may not be the case in hydrological processes.
+Besides, the attraction of parent distributions to the EV1 asymptote relies on a stationarity assumption, i.e. that parameters of the parent distribution are constant in time, which may not be the case in hydrological processes.
 Slight relaxation of this assumption may result in the EV2 rather than the EV1 asymptote.

-On the contrary, the EV2 distribution does not have the theoretical disadvantages of the EV1 distribution.
-Even though it is still a limiting distribution, it can yield good approximations to the exact distribution of maxima yet away from the limit, and it is not very sensitive to changes of parameters in time.
+In contrast, the EV2 distribution does not have the theoretical disadvantages of the EV1 distribution.
+Even though it is still a limiting distribution, it can yield good approximations to the exact distribution of the maximum of a number of variables, even if this number is small, and it is not very sensitive to changes of parameters in time.